paulsinclair51/briteTest/docs/LiteTest_Runner_Internal_Guide.md

 ## Preface

-This document is intended for contributors.
+This document is for contributors.

 For a list of other LiteTest documents and the LiteTest repository layout, see the LiteTest Documentation Guide.